mosesdaudu001/AfriPalmLM/README.md

 The Finetuning of the PalmLM LLM, which is a 1.7B model with multilingual dataset

 Process:
-* Process Data (Data is processed within notebook environment because we can't store on Github - 0.99GB)
+* Process Data (Data is processed in `src/data_processing.py`, but not stored on Github because of size - 0.99GB)
 * Train Tokenizer (270,000 and 70,000)
 * Build Model
 * Evaluate Model

-To train the tokenizer, kindly check the notebook section for the tokenizer trainer notebook.
-(ToDo: Convert notebook to pythin script)
+Steps To Reproduce
+1. `pip install -r requirements`
+2. `python src/data_processing`